Frequently Asked Questions

 Level: Newcomer; Interested: DBAs, Business Managers; Category: General

-Galera Cluster uses a multi-master method of replication.
+Galera Cluster uses a multi-primary method of replication.
 It allows you to write to any node in a cluster; writes on any node are synchronized to all nodes.
-Standard MySQL replication uses one master and multiple slaves: although you can read data from any node, you can write only on the master.
+Standard MySQL replication uses one primary and multiple replicas: although you can read data from any node, you can write only on the primary.

-With Galera and multi-master replication, any write is either committed to all nodes in the cluster, or rolled back.
-With standard MySQL and master-slaves replication, writes to the master might not be synchronized to one or more slave, but users could continue to read from an out-of-sync slave.
+With Galera and multi-primary replication, any write is either committed to all nodes in the cluster, or rolled back.
+With standard MySQL and primary-replicas replication, writes to the primary might not be synchronized to one or more replica, but users could continue to read from an out-of-sync replica.

-With Galera, if one master fails, the cluster continues and users can continue to write and read on other nodes.
-With standard MySQL replication, if the master fails, users cannot write until it’s restored or replaced–which can involve manual intervention and take good bit of time.
+With Galera, if one primary fails, the cluster continues and users can continue to write and read on other nodes.
+With standard MySQL replication, if the primary fails, users cannot write until it is restored or replaced - which can involve manual intervention and take good bit of time.

 Can Galera be used with AWS (Amazon Web Services)?